trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files-gopro-gpmd.md

  <Track3:GPSSpeed3D>1.28</Track3:GPSSpeed3D>
 ```

+It's important to note, a fixed number of positions are not always reported (e.g. 18 as mentioned above).
+The total number of points produced varies from 1 to 18 depending on a variety of variables like GPS signal, camera modes, etc.

+Similarly, the GPSDateTime delta between times is not fixed.

+[After reading the GPMF spec more closely it seems the GoPro GPS chip supports a resolution of 18Hz](https://github.com/gopro/gpmf-parser#gpmf-timing-and-clocks) (18.169 measurements every second) which explains why we see 18 GPS position entries every second (but remember, this is a best case).

+Three things could lead to the missing measurements at certain intervals;

+1. GPS signal was lost so could not be reported.
+2. the GPS chip cannot support such a high resolution.
+For example, almost all mobile devices, including all Apple devices, receive GPS at the rate of 1Hz (1 GPS measurement a second).
+In the case of GoPro, the bitrate might be limited at times when the camera mode is using intensive modes or the SD Card cannot support the data volume being reported.
+3. not all camera manufacturers capture metadata at maximum capacity to reduce size and processing costs when this data is not really necessary.
+Often calculating GPS can be done to a high level of accuracy using estimation (which perhaps surprisingly, can use significantly less camera resources than capturing a raw GPS measurement).
+For example, [estimation can be done using Dead Reckoning](https://en.wikipedia.org/wiki/Dead_reckoning).
+Often camera manufacturers will use their own more advanced  calculations based on the sensors they use.

 We can also see each individual frame's `ExposureTimes` that makes up this second of video.
 I count 30 entries (e.g. `1/517`, which matches the video settings (30 FPS).

-You might be thinking; but the camera was shooting at a rate of 30 FPS why are there not 30 GPS points.

-Three things might be going on here;

-1. GPS signal was lost for some of the frames so could not be reported.
-2. the GPS chip cannot support such a high resolution.
-For example, almost all mobile devices, including all Apple devices, receive GPS at the rate of 1Hz (1 GPS measurement a second).
-3. not all camera manufacturers write metadata for every single frame to reduce size and processing costs when this data is not really necessary.
-Think; "does the average consumer really need GPS data reported for 30 frames every second?".
-Traveling at 100 km/h you are traveling 27.777... m/s.
-That would get one frame every meter at 30FPS... but how many of you are you shooting imagery on foot at this speed? _Let me know, it sounds like fun!_

 The rest of Track3 follows this format.
-Every 1s, 1 measurement for `Track3:Accelerometer`, `Track3:Gyroscope`, `Track3:Magnetometer` etc. is printed and every 1s, 18 GPS positions are printed.
+Every sample interval, 1 measurement for `Track3:Accelerometer`, `Track3:Gyroscope`, `Track3:Magnetometer` etc. is printed and GPSDateTime and subsequent positions are printed.

-**Update 2020-05-09**

-[After reading the GPMF spec more closely it seems the GoPro GPS chip supports a resolution of 18Hz](https://github.com/gopro/gpmf-parser#gpmf-timing-and-clocks) (18.169 measurements every second) which explains why we see 18 GPS position entries every second.

 ## Help us Build Great Software